stevenhrabok/ansible-xpenology-usb/README.md

 The following prerequisites are required to run this playbook
 - sudo (root access by sudo)
   - https://support.apple.com/en-ca/HT204012
-- homebrew (installed, required to install 7zip)
+- homebrew (installed, required to install 7zip and jq)
   - https://brew.sh/
 - ansible (installed, can be installed using brew)
   - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html